 Their best parcels are on the higher elevations on the limestone plateau.
 Over the past few years, the estate has been conducting a serious reworking of their vineyards starting with replanting the sections and vines that were previously planted on the wrong rootstocks for their terroir.

-Starting with the 2015 vintage, 15% of the grapes were whole cluster vinified, meaning a portion of the harvest was fermented with their stems intact.
+Starting with the 2015 vintage, 15% of the grapes were whole-cluster vinified, meaning a portion of the harvest was fermented with their stems intact.
 The wine of Chateau Berliquet is then aged in 50% new, French oak barrels for an average of 15 months prior to bottling.
-The first six months of aging is done with the wine on its lees.
+The first six months of aging are done with the wine on its lees.
+The wine is made by the same team that produces neighboring Chateau Canon.

 On average, in total, close to 3,500 cases of wine are produced at Chateau Berliquet each year.
 There is a second wine, Les Ailes de Berliquet.